OathPros/COMP3/source/controls/placeholders.rst

 * For the image, use a symbolic icon that either represents your application, or the type of content that would ordinarily appear in the grid or list.
 * An empty placeholder should always include a label which communicates the empty state.
 It is often appropriate to include a smaller subtext which provides additional guidance (such as how to add items).
 However, this should only be included if there is additional information that it is useful to provide.
-* If there are controls that allow items to be added, it can be appropriate to highlight them using a suggested style (see :ref:`button-styles`) while the list/grid is empty.

 API Reference
 -------------